format. She eventually finished third in the competition, earning a recording contract with Sony.

 eventually went platinum.Crazy Ex-Girlfriend

-experienced similar success upon its release in 2007; moreover, it established Lambert
+experienced similar success upon its release in 2007; it was quickly certified platinum, and gained more success than Kerosene

 also played with her side project Pistol Annies, a group that featured Ashley Monroe and Angaleena Presley; Pistol Annies' debut arrived in August 2011 and their second, Annie Up, came out in 2013.
 Lambert